SethHartman13/Avrae-Aliases-Snippets/Aliases/rep/rep.md

 In order to run this properly, you need to do the following:
 - Create a server variable for each organization (i.e. Renown)
-- Create a server variable containing each organization's name called `org_list`
+- Create a server variable containing the name of the svars for each organization called `org_list`

 ### Organization Server Variable
 This server variable uses a json in order to work properly.
 It uses the "name" property to identify the name of the organization.
 And it uses numbers to identify reward thresholds.
+It also has a place to put an url for an icon for the organization, if not filled out, it defaults to the icon shown in the top right corner of this markdown file.
 Here is an example:
 ```json
 {"name": "Renown", "10":["+1 Spell Focus", "+1 Shield", "10x10 Plot of Land"], "15": ["+1 Armor"], "20": ["+2 Spell Focus","+2 Shield", "10x20 Plot of Land"], "25": ["+2 Armor"], "30": ["+3 Spell Focus", "+3 Shield", "20x20 Plot of Land"], "35": ["+3 Armor"], "imgurl": "www.someimage.png"}
 ```